-Use the Strict setup if you want to avoid machine-specific conflicts and leaks.
-Add a simple .gitattributes for clean diffs.
-Keep your repo private unless you intentionally want to share it.
+Quick take: Use the Strict setup to eliminate config conflicts entirely.
+Add .gitattributes for cleaner diffs.
+Keep your repo private unless you’re building a public knowledge base.

 Recommended .gitignore